The Popular Squat Tip You Need To Ditch Now at Powerhouse Gym!

 - You will stick your hips so far back that you cannot actually get down near parallel or a full squat.

-Each of these three movement compensations carry with them their own consequences, but I’m going to focus on the rounding of the back, as this is probably the most common.
+Each of these three movement compensations carries with them their own consequences, but I’m going to focus on the rounding of the back, as this is probably the most common.
 Call it “butt wink” or whatever you want, but this unfavorable change in lower-back positioning causes a significantly greater load to be placed on the spine and hips.

 Your Body, Your Squat